Skip to main content

 The script is being executed based on groups and users assignments.

-Bitdefender SSL certificate deployment
+Deploy the SSL certificate

 As of March 2023, Microsoft Intune does not support the deployment of certificates in PFX format, but it does however support regular CER format.